AOTEAROA NEW ZEALAND'S ENVIRONMENTAL HEALTH: 2023

 WHO air quality guidelines were exceeded at most stations monitoring nitrogen dioxide (NO2) and fine particulate matter (PM2.5) in 2020. |

-Maternal smoking decreased over the past decade, with Māori rates down 10 percentage points.
-Census data is limited for heating, crowding and second-hand smoke exposure. |
+Maternal smoking decreased over the past decade, with Māori rates down by 12 percentage points. |

-The percentage of New Zealanders with access to registered and/or fluoridated drinking water has not changed in the past decade. |
+The percentage of New Zealanders with access to registered and/or fluoridated drinking water supplies did not change between 2011 and 2021. |

-EFFECTS ON HEALTH INDICATORS |
+EFFECTS ON HEALTH INDICATORS

 |

 3,300 deaths were associated with human-made concentrations of NO2 and PM2.5 in 2016, with 2,227 linked to vehicles.
-The light vehicle fleet is growing and ageing with 4.5 million in 2021.
+The light vehicle fleet is growing and ageing, with 4.6 million in 2022.
 New Zealand has 25 PM2.5 and 12 NO2 monitoring stations.
-There are also few stations monitoring CO and SO2 levels.
+Few stations also monitor CO and SO2 levels.
 National reporting is limited by the few stations and restricted spatial coverage. |

 Health conditions related to poor indoor environments show extensive inequities for children.
-This domain consistently has the greatest inequities within the EHINZ program.
+This domain consistently shows the most significant inequities within the EHINZ program.
 Occupational lead absorption notification rates are high for Pacific peoples, males and those living in more deprived areas. |

 VULNERABLE POPULATIONS AND INEQUITIES